Voxel Gear Interaction Lab

 How It Works

-Each body stamps burden and a phase-modulated source pattern into the bounded integer field.
+Each body stamps burden and a canonical geared reaction source into the bounded integer field.
+The reaction vector is computed from the current 1:1:4 register state: axial A contributes to Z, precession P contributes to X, and the four body channels project through the tetrahedral basis.
 The field evolves through a local six-neighbour Laplacian with bounded balanced-ternary discipline, damping, source injection and hidden-band drain.

-The field and clamp response feed back into gear loads.
+The field and clamp response feed back into gear loads through the same canonical register basis.
 Axial, precession and body-channel projections are measured on a shell around each object.
-Persistent load can promote or damp the centred trit register values, while contact events can transfer register slip into field kickback and contact momentum.
+Persistent load can promote or damp the centred trit register values, while contact events can transfer signed register slip into field kickback and contact momentum.

 Soft contact is deliberately not elastic billiards.
 It includes register transfer, contact momentum, field kickback and gear-slip effects.
-Compatible gears can reduce contact repulsion or create weak binding, depending on the selected coupling mode and the live register phases.
+Compatible gears can reduce contact repulsion or create weak binding, with compatibility now measured by canonical reaction-vector alignment rather than decorative phase matching.

 What Is Not Hard-Coded